General Information

 • Elevators – the main elevator to all floors, has accessible signs and controls as well as floor announcements.
 The small elevator has accessible signs and controls.

-• Computer terminals with lower height access are available on every Floor
+• Computer terminals with lower height access are available on the first floor

 • Restrooms with automatic door access are located on the 1st Floor, East Wing and restrooms with automatic door access, wide stalls and Braille signage are available in the Lower Level, West Wing; 2nd Floor, East and West Wings and 4th Floor.